skills/github-pages/README.md

 # GitHub Pages

-_Learn how to create a site or blog with GitHub Pages._
+_Create a site or blog from your GitHub repositories with GitHub Pages._

 <!--
   <<< Author notes: Start of the course >>>